Minimal logic: Disjunctive syllogism

 In this way, the syllogism is an unpacking principle for the disjunction.
 It can be seen as a formal consequence of explosion and it also implies it.
 This is because if $A \lor B$ was proven by proving $B$ then $B$ is already proven, while if $A \lor B$ was proven by proving $A$, then $B$ also follows, as the intuitionistic system allows for explosion.

-For example, given a constructive argument that a coin flip resulted in either heads or tails ($A$ or $B$), together with a constructive argument that the outcome was in fact not heads, the syllogism expresses that then this already constitutes an argument that tails occurred.
+For example, given a constructive argument that a coin flip resulted in either heads or tails ($A$ or $B$), together with a constructive argument that the outcome was in fact not heads, the proposition encapsulating the syllogism expresses that then this already constitutes an argument that tails occurred.